Baby You're a Haunted House: Background

-Critical reception
+Release and critical reception

+Way released a snippit of "Baby You're a Haunted House" on Instagram on October 22, 2018.
+It was released for Halloween on October 26, along with an accompanying music video on the same day.
+In the United States, the song peaked at number 34 on the Hot Rock & Alternative Songs chart the week of November 10.
 Brittany Spanos of Rolling Stone called the song "Halloween-ready" and a "fuzzy power-pop song [that] reflects the Britpop twist in [Way's] sound from his 2014 debut solo album Hesitant Alien".
 Braudie Blais-Billie of Pitchfork also noted the track's Halloween theme.
 Chad Childers of Loudwire stated that "While the title may suggest something spooky, the song is anything but.
 This bouncy little number is very accessible and the type of song that may have you singing along unconsciously due to its catchy nature."

 Music video

 The lyric video was shot by Claire Marie Vogel, who had previously worked with My Chemical Romance, and the original concept for the video is by Mikey Way, who said he "could picture a video like one of those old monster cartoons from the '60s of musicians toe tapping and Beatle-bopping to this song."
 The intro of the video is a reference to Ed Sullivan introducing The Beatles on his show in 1964.